Holle is a retired English and creative writing teacher. She is a professional freelance writer and contributes to Horseman Magazine.

-Romantic Themes - Romantic Movement
+Romantic Themes of the Romantic Movement

 Although poetry dominated English romanticism, some important novelists also made contributions.
 These include Mary Shelley, Jane Austen, Sir Walter Scott, and Thomas Love Peacock.
 Romantic novels you might be familiar with are Frankenstein (Mary Shelley), Ivanhoe (Sir Walter Scott), Nightmare Abbey (Thomas Love Peacock), and Pride and Prejudice and Sense and Sensibility, both by Jane Austen.
-If you've been assigned to write an essay pertaining to English romanticism, I'm offering you some romantic literature essay topics and thesis ideas, found below.
+If you've been assigned to write an essay pertaining to English romanticism, I'm offering you some romantic literature essay topics and thesis ideas found below.

 Neoclassical vs. Romantic

-The literary period prior to the Romantic period is often referred to as Neoclassical, and the literature produced in each period was significantly different to the works published in the other period.
+The literary period prior to the Romantic period is often referred to as Neoclassical, and the literature produced in each period was significantly different from the works published in the other period.
 This would make an excellent essay topic.
 To get you started, I made the table below: